 Writing

 We want our children to write for purpose and write for pleasure.
 To encourage this all of our English teaching is planned and taught using quality and engaging texts which link to the wider curriculum.
 We teach writing using a published scheme of work Pathways to Write which is built around units of work which develop vocabulary, reading and writing skills through the mastery approach, ensuring full curriculum coverage.
-The units, are used with pupils in Y1 to Y6 and are linked to high-quality texts to ensure engaging and purposeful English lessons.
-Within each unit there are many writing opportunities including differentiated activities for those working at Greater Depth.
+Where needed lessons are adapted to the needs of individual or groups of children to ensure every child receives the curriculum they need.
+The units, are used with pupils in EYFS to Y6 and are linked to high-quality texts to ensure engaging and purposeful English lessons.
+Within each unit there are many writing opportunities including differentiated activities for those working at Greater Depth

 This process follows three stages: